MichaelSiehl/Atomic_Subroutines-Part_4--How_To_Cope_With_Unreliable_Data_Transfers/README.md

  number of successful remote synchronizations:           0 the successful image numbers:           0           0           0           0
 ```
 Here, the 'remote abort of synchronization status' is TRUE.
 Thus, the synchronization process was aborted by another coarray image (image 6).
-The ' number of successful remote synchronizations' is 0: none of the Event Post from the involved remote images did synchronize successfully with the customized Event Wait on image 1.<br />
+The ' number of successful remote synchronizations' is 0: none of the customized Event Post from the involved remote images did synchronize successfully with the customized Event Wait on image 1.<br />